mbitirini/savings-calculator-api/README.md

 2. Navigate to http://localhost:3000/graphql to access the GraphQL Playground

-3. Write and execute mutations in the left-side editor.
+3. Write and execute mutations in the left-side editor

 4. Click the play button to run the mutation

 5. Observe the right side of the GraphQL Playground panel.
-The response includes both the used inputs and the final result
+The mutations return both `inputs` and `results`.
+You can further elaborate if needed, but this provides a brief indication of what to expect in the response.

 Try executing the provided mutations with your desired inputs: